 Watching the red carpet parade of beautiful women at the Golden Globes, I was mesmerized by the flawless chests above the strapless or plunging gowns.
 While we usually focus on signs of aging around the face and eyes, the skin on chest is often more lined and sun damaged and in need of some TLC.
 These women who professional lives depend on their beauty clearly knew this and they take great care to create a smooth polished and sexy decollete.

 After trying out a wide range of anti-aging tools for my face, I realized that there was now quite a difference between the skin on my face and the skin on my chest.
-Last year I had most of the freckles and age spots on my chest removed by laser, but one big oddly shaped splotch resisted treatment. … Continue Reading… →
+Last year I had most of the freckles and age spots on my chest removed by laser, … Continue Reading… →

 Answer: I love new beauty ideas that are based on good science and BB creams are just such a concept.
 BB stands for ‘blemish balm” where blemish is defined as a skin defect ( eg dark spots and splotches and acne scars), not just traditional breakouts.